Locked Out of PayPal? A Calm Guide to Getting Paid as a Freelancer (2026)

-TL;DR — If PayPal froze your account, you have three immediate moves: (1) document everything for the eventual release, (2) set up an alternate rail in the next 30 minutes so this week's invoices can still get paid, (3) plan a permanent migration off PayPal.
-NETTEN handles step 2 in five minutes — non-custodial, 1% flat fee, 3-5 second settlement, no banking dependency.
+TL;DR — If PayPal has locked you out of an account, you have three immediate moves: (1) complete whatever PayPal is asking for and document everything, calmly, so the review resolves; (2) set up a self-custody alternate rail in the next 30 minutes so this week's invoices can still get paid; (3) plan a permanent move to a stack that isn't single-threaded through one processor.
+NETTEN handles step 2 in about five minutes: non-custodial, settles to a wallet you control in RLUSD in 3 to 5 seconds.

-You opened your laptop and there it was: an email from PayPal that started with "Following a routine review" and ended with your money being held for 180 days.
+You opened your laptop and there it was: an email from PayPal that started with "Following a routine review" and ended with funds being held for 180 days.
 Maybe it was a payout from a launch.
 Maybe a sponsor's check.
-Maybe an unusual transaction that triggered an algorithm.
+Maybe a transaction that triggered an automated risk model.
 The cause doesn't really matter right now.

-What matters is you have a contractor invoice due Friday, an editor expecting payment, rent next week, and a frozen balance.
-Panic isn't going to thaw it.
+What matters is you have a contractor invoice due Friday, an editor expecting payment, rent next week, and money tied up in a review.
+Panic won't speed it up.
 Let's go.

-This guide is for the freelancer who needs to keep operating this week while PayPal's review grinds on.
-We'll cover what to do in the next hour, the next day, the next week, and (most importantly) how to make sure this never costs you another sleepless night.
+This guide is for the freelancer who needs to keep operating this week while PayPal's review proceeds.
+We'll cover what to do in the next hour, the next day, the next week, and how to make sure no single processor can ever hold up your livelihood like this again.

 In the Next Hour: Stabilize

 Take a screenshot of every PayPal screen.
 The dashboard, the email, the limitation notice, the "appeal" button, the transaction list.
 Save them in a folder.
-You'll need this for the eventual release process and possibly for a complaint to the CFPB if PayPal stalls beyond 180 days.
+You'll need this for the eventual release process and possibly for a CFPB complaint if PayPal stalls beyond 180 days.

 Email your clients with calm, factual context.
 "I'm in the middle of a PayPal account review.
 Funds are temporarily inaccessible while they verify documentation.
 To avoid delays on your project, I've set up an alternate payment link.
 Here it is."
 Send it to anyone who owes you money this week.
 Do not over-explain.
-Do not promise PayPal will release on a specific date — they often don't.
+Do not predict when PayPal will release: they often don't say.

-Set up an alternate rail.
+Set up a self-custody alternate rail.
 This is the time-critical step.
 You need a payment rail you can spin up in 30 minutes, send to your client, and have funds arriving by tomorrow.
 The options that actually work in this timeframe are limited.

 The 30-Minute Alternate Rail

-Three rails realistically work for "I need payment this week, started from zero."
+Three rails realistically work for "I need to be paid this week, starting from zero."

 Wise Business.
-Sign up, verify (1-2 days for full features), and you can receive USD via ACH.
+Sign up, verify (1 to 2 days for full features), and you can receive USD via ACH.
 Real bank-style flow, but the verification window may push you past your Friday deadline.

 Bank wire to your local bank.
-Free to receive in many countries, but takes 3-5 business days to clear and your client probably needs to know your full wire instructions (bank name, SWIFT code, routing number, intermediate bank).
+Free to receive in many countries, but it takes 3 to 5 business days to clear, and your client probably needs your full wire instructions (bank name, SWIFT code, routing number, intermediate bank).
 Friction is high; speed is bad.

-For the immediate crisis ("I need to pay my editor on Friday"), NETTEN is the rail to set up first.
+For the immediate crisis ("I need to pay my editor on Friday") and a client who can pay in crypto, NETTEN is the rail to set up first.
 Here's the literal flow:

-Total: under 10 minutes from "PayPal froze me" to "client has a payment link."
-Whenever your client pays, you'll see RLUSD land in your wallet in seconds.
+Total: under 10 minutes from "PayPal locked me out" to "client has a payment link."
+Whenever your client pays, you'll see RLUSD settle to your wallet in seconds.

 In the Next Day: Move the Operationally Important Stuff